- What is the effect of the Streptomycin antibiotic in gut microbiome?

 In this tutorial you will learn how to perform a 16S Microbial Analysis using the QIIME toolsuite in Galaxy.
 It was based on already existing tutorials about QIIME, more precisely this one, but it was adapted to the Galaxy interface.

 We will work with Illumina sequencing data that is from the Adaptive immunity increases the pace and predictability of evolutionary change study in commensal gut bacteria but that has been shortened to make this tutorial quicker to execute.
 We'll use the Greengenes reference OTUs, which is the default reference database used by QIIME.
-You may need to download and upload the reference database to your galaxy.
+Data for this tutorial may be found in Zenodo.

 In the study mentioned before, it was performed high-throughput 16S rRNA gene sequencing of DNA extracted from faecal samples from two timepoints of the evolution experiment (day 0 and day 3) of wild-type mice.
 Also the mice from day 3 of experiment were treated with Streptomycin and were subsequently colonized with Escherichia coli.